DylanAgiman/MuseAI/docs/final.md

 ### Baselines
 -------------
 In the beginning of the project, we used a model that selects notes in a completely random manner, from any possible note.
 However, we realized that this was not a very fair comparison, as there was a huge disparity in the notes being selected, and there was no reasonable way for the notes to sound musical.
-Thus since we start the song with the first ten notes of the original song, we only selected random notes out of the pool of notes that we already saw in that ten-note intro.
-By doing this, we saw a slight improvement in the baseline, though it still sounded far worse than our own finalized model, which is good.
+For our new baseline, we only selected random notes out of the pool of notes that we already saw in the ten-note intro.
+By doing this,we saw a slight improvement in the baseline, though it still sounded far worse than our own finalized model, which is good result.

 ### Random Forest
 -----------------
 The Random Forest was the model that we began with, and it turned out to be the model that we had the most success with.
 The way we set up the model was in a "sliding window" type of sampling.
-We began the model with the first ten notes of a song, and used those ten notes to predict the next note.
+We began the model with the first ten notes of a song, and used those ten notes to predict the next note (out of a maximum of 33 classes to predict).
 Once that note is predicted, we then drop the first note, append the new note to the end, and repeat the process with our new ten-note sample.
 Since the model was so simplified, it was easy to prototype changes to the model and test them rapidly.
 However, while this model gave us the most consistently pleasing results, it did have some drawbacks.
 Since the model was merely a number of decision trees, it does not have the capability to track long-term patterns in the music, and relies solely on the previous ten notes to determine the new note.
 Something like a Recurrent Neural Network (RNN) might work better for this purpose, but the RNN that we tried sounded worse than the Random Forest in our testing.

 ### Recurrent Neural Network
 ----------------------------